TimD1/vcfdist/README.md

 ## Installation

 ### Option 1: GitHub Source
-vcfdist is developed for Linux and its only dependencies are GCC v8+ and HTSlib.
+vcfdist is developed for Linux and its only dependencies are GCC v9.1+ and HTSlib v1.17.
 If you don't have HTSlib already, please set it up as follows:
 ```bash
 > wget https://github.com/samtools/htslib/releases/download/1.17/htslib-1.17.tar.bz2
 > tar -xvf htslib-1.17.tar.bz2